n1999ck/n1999ck/README.md

 Some of my code is hosted here; eventually I'll be making a site where my art history stuff can live.

-Current courses: Server-Side Web Development, Object-Oriented Programming, Defensive Programming, Modern Sculpture
+Current courses: Web Development Projects, Programming Languages

-Things I want to learn: C, server systems, general hardware stuff
+Things I want to learn: Cloud stuff, Docker, Graphic and UI/UX Design

 <!--
 **n1999ck/n1999ck** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.